I hate cleaning. Really, really hate it. Chances are you do too since it’s time we could instead be spending by doing something we actually love.

 6. Create New Habits

 When you are busy making culinary delights in the kitchen, have your sink filled up with hot soapy water so you can wash as you go in between cooking steps.
-This can save heaps of time, since not only do baking dishes come clean easier if they haven’t been sitting, it will reduce cleaning time at the end of the meal when half the mess is already taken care of.
+This can save loads of time, since not only do baking dishes come clean easier if they haven’t been sitting around, it will minimise cleaning time at the end of the meal when half the mess is already taken care of.
 The rest you can pop into the dishwasher or finish washing by hand.